 1. Now Fresh Grain-Free Senior Weight Management Recipe Dry Cat Food

-The first recommendation in our list of 5 best food for a senior cat is the Now Fresh Gain-Free Senior Cat Food.
+The overall best cat food for senior cats in this 2022 list is the Now Fresh Gain-Free Senior Cat Food which is excellent for weight management.
 It’s a combination of organic ingredients that are fresh and uses 100% market-fresh turkey, salmon, and ducks as the main ingredients.
 These three kinds of meat combined supply a dose of fats and essential oils that are needed for a kitty.

 It’s a weight management formula that means that it’s calorically controlled (and is appropriate for indoor cats).
 It gets its broad assortment of vitamins and minerals from fruits and vegetables, including peas, pumpkin, blackberries, and carrots.
 And this soft dry cat food also is infused with prebiotics and probiotics (while still being liberated of grain, corn, and soy) for a wholesome gut and easy digestion.